South Shetland Islands

-The islands have been claimed by the United Kingdom since 1908 and as part of the British Antarctic Territory since 1962.
-They are also claimed by the governments of Chile (since 1940, as part of the Antártica Chilena province) and Argentina (since 1943, as part of Argentine Antarctica, Tierra del Fuego Province).
+The islands have been claimed by three countries, beginning with the United Kingdom since 1908 (since 1962 as part of the equally unrecognized British Antarctic Territory).
+The islands are also claimed by the governments of Chile (since 1940, as part of the Antártica Chilena province), and by Argentina (since 1943, as part of Argentine Antarctica, Tierra del Fuego Province).

 Several countries maintain research stations on the islands.
 Most of them are situated on King George Island, benefitting from the airfield of the Chilean base Eduardo Frei.

-There are sixteen research stations in different parts of the islands, with Chilean stations being the greatest in number.
+Sixteen research stations are in different parts of the islands, with Chilean stations being the greatest in number.